This tutorial can be downloaded link.

 Step 3: Calculation of quasiparticle corrections

-The GW electronic structure is computed treating the frequency integration of the correlation part of the self energy with the contour deformation techinique and by computing the dielectric screening at multipole frequencies with Lanczos iterations.
+The GW electronic structure is computed treating the frequency integration of the correlation part of the self energy with the contour deformation technique and by computing the dielectric screening at multiple frequencies with Lanczos iterations.
 Check out the wfreq.x input description and generate an input file for WEST called wfreq.in.

 Download this file in your current working directory: